jekyll/jekyll/site/_docs/continuous-integration.md

 gem "html-proofer"
 {% endhighlight %}

+Your `.travis.yml` file should look like this:

 {% highlight yaml %}
 language: ruby
 rvm:
 - 2.1

+before_script:
+ - chmod +x ./script/cibuild # or do this locally and commit

-# Assume bundler is being used, install step will run `bundle install`.
+# Assume bundler is being used, therefore
+# the `install` step will run `bundle install` by default.
 script: ./script/cibuild

-# branch whitelist
+# branch whitelist, only for GitHub Pages
 branches:
   only:
   - gh-pages     # test the gh-pages branch